Neighborhood Contrastive Learning for Scientific Document Representations with Citation Embeddings: Introduction

-\paragraph{Contributions:} \begin{itemize}[noitemsep] \item {We propose neighborhood contrastive learning for scientific document representations with citation graph embeddings (\sys).} \item {We sample similar and dissimilar papers from neighboring citation graph embeddings, such that both are hard to learn to avoid long training times and gradient collapse.} \item{As in recent contrastive learning works, we address sample generation semantics based on contrastive learning theory insights rather than designing new loss functions.} \item{We compare against the state-of-the-art approach SPECTER \cite{Cohan2020} and other strong methods on the \dataset benchmark and find that \sys outperforms SPECTER on average and on 9 of 12 metrics.} \item{Finally, we demonstrate that with \sys, using only 1\% of the training data, starting with a general-domain language model, or training only the bias terms of the model is sufficient to outperform the baselines.} \item{Our code and models are publicly available.\footnote{ \url{https://github.com/malteos/scincl}}} \end{itemize}
+\paragraph{Contributions:} \begin{itemize}[noitemsep] \item {We propose neighborhood contrastive learning for scientific document representations with citation graph embeddings (\sys) based on contrastive learning theory insights.} \item {We sample positive (similar) and negative (dissimilar) papers from the $k$ nearest neighbors in the citation graph embedding space, such that positives and negatives do not collide but are also hard to learn.} \item{We compare against the state-of-the-art approach SPECTER \cite{Cohan2020} and other strong methods on the \dataset benchmark and find that \sys outperforms SPECTER on average and on 9 of 12 metrics.} \item{Finally, we demonstrate that with \sys, using only 1\% of the triplets for training, starting with a general-domain language model, or training only the bias terms of the model is sufficient to outperform the baselines.} \item{Our code and models are publicly available.\footnote{ \url{https://github.com/malteos/scincl}}} \end{itemize}